-Dog on a red blanket
+dog on a red blanket

-Eye Safety: What You Need to Know
+Eye Safety and Eye Protection: What You Need to Know

 First up: lasers.
 These tight, high-power beams have long been used in medical treatments, but they come with a big caveat—eye damage risk.
 Even a brief accidental flash can be harmful, which is why lasers usually require goggles and strict safety protocols.

-MedcoVet’s Luma device uses collimated LED technology.
+But here’s the innovation: MedcoVet’s Luma device uses collimated LED technology.
 That means it delivers the effectiveness of a focused beam—like a laser—but with the safety profile of an LED.
 And it’s designed intentionally for eye safety:

-white sparkly lights
+Bright sparkly lights

 What Is Collimated Light—And Why Does It Matter?